ryhled/traefik-docker-letsencrypt/README.md

 #### Passwords

 The default login for traefik API / Web UI is admin / abc123.
-New passwords needs to be encrypted through [HTPASSWORD]: http://www.htaccesstools.com/htpasswd-generator .
+New passwords needs to be encrypted through [HTPASSWORD](http://www.htaccesstools.com/htpasswd-generator).
 You also need to escape "$" with "$$" afterwards.

 #### LetsEncrypt